 Douglas Walker: And I think it's smart, just for people to know these are short, like you said.
 They're only about three to five minutes.
 Just hold on here at the end and you'll get that first episode, very first one.

 Ricky Enger: Yes.
 Well, you're my captive audience here and I feel like it's only fair you're going to be voicing the introduction and the conclusion, and maybe little thoughts between all of these stories that we'll get from learners.
 But I feel like we should give you a chance on the other side of things.
-So, is there an insight, slash sound bite that you would share with our listeners?
+So, is there an insight / sound bite that you would share with our listeners?
 Just something that you've learned through your journey of vision loss that has ...
 Maybe it took you a while to learn, but it's ultimately been really helpful for you, that you would share with other people?

 Douglas Walker: I went through all of those emotions that we briefly talked about earlier.
 I mean, there's the denial and the depression and all of that.
 I've been losing vision slowly over a really long period of time.
 I've found that I go through a lot of those same emotions all over again each time I have even just a tiny change in my vision.

 Thankfully I've learned over time that it's okay to go through all of those emotions, and to give yourself the opportunity to grieve because it really is a loss.
 But I've also learned that the waves of all of those emotions, they do get smaller over time.
 But it's okay to give yourself the time you need and to really focus on giving yourself a break.
-That would be my insight.
+So that would be my insight.
 And you know what?
 Turnabout, Ricky, is fair play.
 Ricky, do you have any insight that you'd like to share or just anything you'd like to share about your journey or something that really sticks out?

 Ricky Enger: I guess for me it's different for me because I have been blind all my life so the journey is different.
 But something I have noticed is just to acknowledge that people are really uncomfortable with blindness or vision loss.
 And it's not always the person experiencing that vision loss who's the most uncomfortable with it, it's the other people who are watching or observing.
 And for a long time, I felt like it was my job to fix that, to make people feel comfortable with me.
 And to the point where I could put myself in some very uncomfortable situations just to make other people feel better.